MarkFurniture/cppps1/README.md

 Foreword: You'll may need to install a patched font to your terminal emulator in order to view the unicode characters used in this prompt.
 A good place to look is [powerline-fonts](https://github.com/powerline/fonts).

+1. Install [libconfig](https://github.com/hyperrealm/libconfig), which is most likely in your distribution's package manager.
+For OSX users it is available via homebrew.

-1. Clone this repo:
+2. Clone this repo:
 ```
 $ git clone https://github.com/MarkFurniture/cppps1.git
 ```
-2. Build binary:
+3. Build binary:
 Using script:
 ```
 # using makefile